Young Readers Program

 The Program

-In addition to reading the summer’s selections, youth are invited to attend the related weekly program throughout the Chautauqua season.
+In addition to reading the summer’s selections, youth are invited to attend the related weekly program throughout the Chautauqua season on Wednesdays at 12:15 p.m. on the porch of the Literary Arts Center at Alumni Hall.
 The program includes a brief book discussion followed by a presentation or activity led by community leaders, local organizations, and sometimes even the authors themselves.

 While the most important feature of the Young Readers program is reading, all levels of participation are important and are encouraged — from reading only one of the selections to reading them all.
 The weekly programs are open to all youth, and reading the week’s selection is encouraged but not required for attendance.